 The most vulnerable areas or hot spots are peatlands and permafrost zones.
 For example, as Vice on HBO episode “When the Earth Melts” shows, 24% of the northern hemisphere is covered in permafrost.
 These are “deep layers of soil and water that have been frozen for thousands of years,” narrated Shane Smith.
-Their melting releases massive amounts of greenhouse gases into the atmosphere, especially carbon dioxide and methane.
+Their melting releases massive amounts of greenhouse gases IGNORE INTO the atmosphere, especially carbon dioxide and methane.

 For example, Russia is severely affected this as almost 70% of its landmass is permafrost.
 Due to its melting Siberia’s landscape is changing, ground is collapsing and new lakes are created.
 The most known example is “the gateway to the underworld,” an 800 meters wide and 90 meters’ deep crater.